dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 their fellow residents: entertainment, education, consulting, business management, news, and yes, even banking.

-As a consequence, many people ditched their real-life job to focus fully on their *Second Life* job.
+Consequently, many people ditched their real-life job to focus fully on their *Second Life* job.
 While the goods might be virtual, the profits are not, and it didn't take long for the first self-made millionaires of Second Life to emerge.
 In 2006, Anshe Chung (known as